gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/IMPLEMENTATION-DOCUMENTATION.md

 - Took advantage of the sorting modes from the ``UnitSorts`` class for defining target modes
 - Most dispendious part of the implementation: Handling the UI with several text buttons
 - Main problem: Maps that in its initially launch have turrets placed on some tile in the grid.
 These maps have problems on saves and loads.
 However, saving and loading target configurations are working, except for that particular case.
-- It was needed to handle (a lot of) corrupted old save files because of the loading and saving part.
+- (A lot of) corrupted old save files were needed to be handled, because of the loading and saving part.